 2.9 Allegations against staff

-In the event that an allegation of child abuse is made against a member of staff/volunteer, in the interest of both parties the named person may be suspended on full pay until the allegation has been fully investigated by members of the Management Team and or the member of the Supervisory Board/ and all other relevant parties and the allegation is either proven or disproven.
+In the event that an allegation of child abuse is made against a member of staff/volunteer, in the interest of both parties the named person may be suspended on full pay until the allegation has been fully investigated by members of the Management Team and/or the relevant member of the Supervisory Board and all other relevant parties, and the allegation is either proven or disproved.